Can I Get Free Solar Panels in the UK?

 Read our guide on how you can still benefit from the solar PV Feed in Tariff before it ends in March 2019.

 Or, if you are interested in investing in solar panels as fast as possible, simply fill in the form above to receive up to 4 quotes from our partner suppliers, free of charge and with no obligations.

-What Is the 'Free Solar Panel' Deal?
+What Was the 'Free Solar Panel' Deal?

 What Are the Downsides of Free Solar Panels?

-There are no significant downsides really.
-However, if you are usually not at home during the day, your savings will suffer a bit as most of the energy is generated during the day and thus this is the best time to use it.
+If you are usually not at home during the day, your savings will suffer a bit as most of the energy is generated during the day and thus this is the best time to use it.

-You might have trouble with selling your home if you wish to at some point.
+Moreover, you might have trouble with selling your home if you wish to at some point.
 Some people can be thrown off by the big solar panels on the roof, even though they will be the ones using them and the electricity they provide.
 All in all, there are no significant downsides, except the fact that you don’t own the system and hence don't receive the FiT payment yourself.

 What If I Install Solar Panels Myself?